 In Singapore, the common channels for distributing insurance products are tied agency, bancassurance and financial advisory firms.
 LIC Singapore's distributes its product via financial advisory firms which provides outreach through representatives.
-As on 31st December 2015 we had tie up with 12 Financial Advisory firms with an outreach of approximately 1400 financial advisory representatives.
+As on 31st December 2017 we had tie up with 21 Financial Advisory firms with an outreach of approximately 1900 financial advisory representatives.
+We also have tie up with State Bank of India, Singapore for selling our products.